alexhallam/fiasto/README.md

 `a2 ~ x + (x | g)`

-###correlated group-level effects across parameters
+### 6. correlated group-level effects across parameters

 `y ~ a1 - a2^x, a1 ~ 1 + (1 |2| g), a2 ~ x + (x |2| g), nl = TRUE)`